hacoo/pyflight/README.md

 # pyflight
 pyflight

-Pyflight is a simple flight simulator, written in Python.
+Pyflight is a simple physics-based flight simulator, written in Python.
 Graphics are implemented with PyOpenGL, and user input / windowing uses Freeglut.

 Pyflight has been tested on Linux Mint Debian 3.11.8.
 I'm working to test  / make